jameschenn/OmniSync_Incorporated_Assessment/README.md

 ```bash
 git clone https://github.com/jameschenn/OmniSync_Incorporated_Assessment.git
 ```
-2. Navigate to project root
+2. Navigate to the project root (if not already in it):
 ```bash
 cd OmniSync_Incorporated_Assessment
 ```